-Sen. Patrick Moynihan of New York, backed by OU’s advocacy, introduced Jerusalem legislation in the Senate legislation to relocate the U.S. Embassy in Israel from Tel Aviv to Jerusalem.
+Sen. Daniel Patrick Moynihan of New York, backed by the OU’s advocacy, introduced in the Senate legislation to relocate the U.S. Embassy in Israel from Tel Aviv to Jerusalem.

 The State Department’s Directory stopped showing Jerusalem on the Jordan page, thanks to Sen. Moynihan and tenacious OU-led lobbying and NCSY letter-writing to Congress and the State Department.
 Instead, Jerusalem was listed on the Israel page with a footnote referencing its unsettled status.

 The Orthodox Union advocated for the enactment of the Jerusalem Embassy and Recognition Act of 1995, introduced by Sens.
 Moynihan and Bob Dole.
 It became law Nov.
 8 following overwhelming votes in the House (374-37) and Senate (93-5).
 Dole stated in a press release: “In my view, the United States does not have to wait for the end of final status talks to begin the process of moving the U.S. Embassy to Jerusalem.
 As both S. 770 and today’s legislation state: ‘Jerusalem should be recognized as the capital of Israel and the United States Embassy should be officially open in Jerusalem no later than May 31, 1999’.”